Thelouras58/Thelouras58.github.io/about/index.md

 Delivering exceptional mobile user experiences by touching code at every level – from views and animations to networking operations and unit test.

-Provide thought leadership and setting architectural direction for the Android platform.
+Providing thought leadership and setting architectural direction for the Android platform.

 Working cross-functionally to review product requirement documents and produce technical specifications